 You can program how sensitive it is to variations in your playing.

 The Backbeater App features a wide-range sensitivity adjustment control, so it works for Death Metal just as well as it does for Jazz.

 Yes, you can set the onboard metronome to play an audible click if you have the headphone splitter, and easily turn it off and on while you are playing.
 There are 3 sounds, Sticks, Clap, and Beep.
 It is programmable between 20 and 220 BPM.

 What else does it do?

 Apart from make you a truly brilliant drummer, and settling arguments with your bandmates, it serves as a metronome and a tempo monitor.
-It also lets you play along with your iPod library, and measure your consistency.
 That's all.
-But we think that's pretty good.
+We think that's pretty good though.

 However, we're working on some other really exciting functionality for future versions.
 Sign up for our mailing list (we won't spam you - we hate spam) or come back often.

 My iPhone doesn't have a headphone jack.
 Do you sell an adapter?